Everyone loves children’s stories. They are fun, entertaining, and they reflect the realities of everyday life while providing valuable lessons.

 Esther and the Revolution

 In February 2019, Ray Sobrino Jr. published his first historical fiction.
 Esther and the Revolution follow the story of a young woman who is trying to leave her war-torn country and find shelter.
 Set in 1918, the book features some of Mexico’s prominent historical figures as well as the history of the country.
-Divided into 9 chapters, Sobrino Jr.’s Esther and the Revolution is a deviation from his previous works but still a delightful read.s, she encounters major historical figures who shaped the history of Mexico.
-Some people
+Divided into 9 chapters, Sobrino Jr.’s Esther and the Revolution is a deviation from his previous works.
+Esther and the Revolution is Ray Sobrino Jr.’s first novel.

 About the Author